ssslllsss/light-godwoken/docs/how-to-withdraw-from-godwoken.md

 ### Step 2.
 Unlock Withdrawal Cells

-The second step is to unlock the asset created in step one, it needs to take some time(about 5 days) before one can unlock the assets for safety reasons.
+Now we can unlock the asset created previously.
+For safety reasons, it takes some time (about 5 days) before one can unlock the assets.
+Faster withdrawal will be available in the near future.

-We will support fast withdrawal in near future.
-When the waiting time is due, the receiver address can make a layer 1 transaction to unlock the asset cell, the transaction should take the withdrawal cell as input and another ckb cell to pay the transaction fee, in the output withdraw cell, just change the lock of the asset cell to the receiver lock.
+When the waiting time is due, the receiver address can make a Layer 1 transaction to unlock the asset cell.

+The transaction takes the withdrawal cell as input and another CKB cell to pay the transaction fee in the output withdraw cell, by changing the lock of the asset cell to the receiver lock.

 ![unlock](../image/unlock.png)